Chengdu Population 2020

 The most commonly practiced religions in Chengdu include Chinese folk religions, Chinese Buddhism and Taoism.
 Surveys completed in 2007 and 2008 showed that over 10% of the province follow cults of ancestors and that less than 1% of the population are Christians.
 Sino-Tibetan languages, including Sichuanese Mandarin, are the primary languages in the city and the province.

-Major industries include finance, electronics, IT, modern logistics and trade, modern agriculture, software and energy, just to name a few.
+Significant industries include finance, electronics, IT, modern logistics and trade, modern agriculture, software, and energy, to name a few.
 The city has four industrial zones, and over 250 Fortune 500 companies have branches set up in the city.
-Chengdu is also known for its Chengdu Research Base of Giant Panda Breeding and reserves set up to protect this endangered species, of which 80% live within the province.

 Chengdu Population Growth